Colleges by Location

 This school has an official test-optional admission policy but makes use of SAT, SAT Subject Tests, ACT, or other standardized test scores in admission decisions for the candidates who choose to submit them.

-The most recent data indicate that the acceptance rate for Whitman College is 47%.
+The most recent reported acceptance rate for Whitman College is 38%.

-The most recent data indicate that the freshman retention rate for Whitman College is 88.3%.
+According to the latest information, the freshman retention rate for Whitman College is 88.7%.

 Contact Information